dsp-uga/team-crux-p1/README.md

  provided the very small data set included in this repository
 * A. Balucha for his [repository of stopwords](https://code.google.com/archive/p/stop-words/)
 * [Chris Barrick](https://github.com/cbarrick) for providing the setup.py and submit.sh scrips
+* Other resources used have been cited in their corresponding wiki page.